timosalm/tap-sales-workshop/workshop/workshop/content/exercises/path-to-prod.md

 5. Image Scanning - Grype - Scanning your OCI image
 6. Image Deployment

+Explain here what the application is doing and what the application will do when we will bind the DB provided by VAC

 After our application is deployed, we can open our application in the browser.
 By refreshing it, we can see that it's horizontally scaled and multiple instances are running.
 ```dashboard:open-url
 url: https://inclusion-{{ session_namespace }}.{{ ENV_TAP_INGRESS }}